Fire Safety Building Regulations

 Who can assess the standard of performance?

-The building owner must have the inspection performed by a person whom they feel is suitably qualified to assess the particular essential fire safety measure.
+The building owner must have the inspection performed by a competent fire safety practitioner.

 Who can complete an Annual Fire Safety Statement?